wallmaden/ECommerce-Customer-Rentention-Analysis-with-SQL/README.md

 # ECommerce_Customer_Retention_Analysis
-To explore, analyse, and visualize customer behaviour within an e-commerce marketplace, focusing on purchasing patterns, customer churn, delivery trends, and segment performance.
+To explore, analyse, and visualise customer behaviour within an e-commerce marketplace, focusing on purchasing patterns, customer churn, delivery trends, and segment performance.

-This insight aims to help marketing, logistics, and retention strategy teams.
+## Project Summary
-In this project, an analysis will be carried out using PostgreSQL and visualising the results using Power BI.
+This project is an independent case study focused on analyzing customer retention within the Brazilian e-commerce marketplace.
+Using PostgreSQL for data analysis and Power BI for visualisation, the study explores patterns in customer behavior, satisfaction, and churn.
+Techniques such as cohort analysis, geospatial mapping, and RFM segmentation were applied to uncover key insights into high-value customer segments and retention drivers.
+These findings support actionable recommendations for marketing, logistics, and retention strategy teams.

 ### Tools Used: